 Identifying good quality wood could be a task nowadays.
-Many pieces look really great in the store, but once you get them it turns out to be flimsy and you realise this only after you start using them.
+Many pieces look really great in the store, but once you get them, it turns out to be flimsy and you realize this only after you start using them.

 Rubber Wood vs Sheesham Wood